paddywej/SE-Resource/README.md

 ### How to run

-In the backend directory, run ###' uvicorn backend.main:app --reload'.
+In the backend directory, run 'uvicorn backend.main:app --reload'.
-Go to the frontend directory, then run ###' npm start'.
+Go to the frontend directory, then run 'npm start'.